Code-Institute-Submissions/MilestoneProject1-TheMonkees/README.md

 and quite a few songs with information about that song and the time period available next to the image placeholder.
 This page is intended for users to reminisce about The Monkees

+### REMOVED -- Contact Page --
+I spent time looking at a few other bands websites, not the code just the way it was laid out and with some feedback from my mentor have scrapped this page on this version.

 ## Features to be Implemented (Further from the project)